dedtech.info

 s = "How's it going?"

-The variable clean will hold the result of the re.sub function.
+The variable tokens will hold the result of the re.sub function with the functions lower and split appended to it.
 The re.sub function will strip a string of all punctuation marks.
-The function is also appended by a lower function.
-That will turn all characters in the string to lowercase.
+The lower function will turn all characters in the string to lowercase.
+The split function will convert the string into a list of tokens or words using a space as a delimiter.

-tokens = clean.split(' ')
+tokens = re.sub(r'[^\w\s]', '', s).lower().split(' ')

 Then the tokens are printed out.